Benno-K/PublicScripts/README.md

 ## clean
 Very simple wrapper around
-s grep command that removes
+a grep command that removes
 all comment lines (starting
 with a hash-sign (#)) and
 all empty lined.
 Specify